thesarangal/broadrecycleradapter/README.md

 # BroadRecyclerAdapter

 Advance RecyclerView Adapter

+Broad Recycler Adapter is a flexible and easy-to-use RecyclerView adapter for Android applications.
-BroadRecyclerAdapter is a simple and easy implementation of RecyclerView Adapter helps you to get all benefits of the RecyclerView without creating separate Adapter class for each RecyclerView.
+It provides an easy way to handle different types of items within a single RecyclerView.
+It helps you to get all benefits of the RecyclerView without creating separate Adapter class for each RecyclerView.

 Current Version: [![](https://jitpack.io/v/thesarangal/broadrecycleradapter.svg)](https://jitpack.io/#thesarangal/broadrecycleradapter)

 ### Features